Driving in France?

 If you move to France from another EU country, you do not need to apply for a French driver’s license.
 Your valid EU or EEA license enables you to legally drive in any EU member state.

 If you do not come from an EU country, you are legally allowed to drive in France with your old license for up to one year after moving to France.
-The license must be still valid, must not have been suspended, and must be accompanied by an official French translation.
+The license must be still valid, must not have been suspended, and must be accompanied by an official French translation — you could also look into getting an International Driving Permit.

-France has an agreement with certain non-EU countries whose residents do not need to take a theoretical or practical driving test.
-A list of these countries can be found on the French Foreign Ministry’s website.
+France has agreements with certain non-EU countries whose residents do not need to take a theoretical or practical driving test to exchange their foreign license with a French permit.
+A list of these countries can be found on the public service website (in French only).

 At least three months before your foreign permit expires, you should go about applying for a French license.
 The process is not as daunting as it may seem.